Summary Charts of English Tenses

 Examples: English is spoken in many countries.
 Water is composed of hydrogen and oxygen.

-Adverbs of time: now; right now; at this moment.
+Time expressions: now; right now; at the moment.

 Examples: He is being examined by the doctor at the moment.
 The report is being typed right now.